nickbeam/pve-k8s-cluster-setup/README.md

 ````

 ## Conclusion
-You’ve successfully set up a Kubernetes cluster on Ubuntu 22.04 LTS.
+You’ve successfully set up a Kubernetes cluster at Proxmox 8.3 on Ubuntu 22.04 LTS.
 This basic cluster is ready for deploying applications and further exploration of Kubernetes’ capabilities.

 ## Links of used documentation:
 1. [Setting up a Kubernetes cluster on virtual machines in a Proxmox VE 7.2 environment](https://ex-minds.ru/kubernetes-proxmox-install/)